niplav/site/estimated_life_expectancy.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-04-10, modified: 2019-08-09, language: english, status: in progress, importance: 2, confidence: log*
+*author: niplav, created: 2019-04-10, modified: 2019-08-15, language: english, status: in progress, importance: 2, confidence: log*

 > __A while ago, I became interested in personal estimations
 > of life expectancy.
 I wanted to know how accurate people are
 > at estimating their own life expectancy (by checking [actuarial
 > tables](https://en.wikipedia.org/wiki/Life_table) and whether accuracy
-> correlates with age or gender.
+> correlates with age or gender).
 I went out and collected data, which is
 > shared and analysed here.__

 Subjective Estimates of Life Expectancy